 Work sets – For this routine, we will be doing tri-set drop sets with rest pause.
 Take 2 progressively heavier dumbbells and an EZ bar.
 Begin with the EZ bar, which should be set with the heaviest weight, do as many full range extensions as you can.
 Put the bar down, count to 10 and do as many more as you can.
 Then instantly drop to the heaviest dumbbell and repeat.
 Then drop the next dumbbell and repeat.
 So, we have EZ, r/p, heaviest dumbbell, r/p, next heaviest dumbbell.

 If this is done right one series should be all you can handle.

 Warm ups – using a rep scheme of 15, 15, 12, use a light weight on close grips for your warm up.

-Use shock routines like this only for about 3-4 weeks before changing up the routine to something more normal for a few weeks, then go on to the next shock routine and so on.
+Use shock routines like this only for about 3-4 weeks.
+Then change up the routine to something more normal for a few weeks.
+Then go on to the next shock routine and so on.
 Repeat this cycle for as long as you need to.

 So there you have it.
-Use these tips to bring up those tris and get arms everyone will admire!
+Use these tips for bringing up the triceps and get arms everyone will admire!

 By: Jim Brewster